sitano/sitano.github.io/cv.md

 Mar 2017 - Present
 _Social Network, NDA_ (Go, GCP)

-I was responsible for creating core services.
+I was responsible for creating a platform for social network.

-Technology stack: GoLang, gRPC, Google Cloud Platform, Spanner, Datastore, PubSub, Kubernetes, AWS/RDS/PostgreSQL/Redis, Kafka.
+Accomplishments:

-- I created system core which now grown to hundreds of services running in production,
+- I have created platform core which now grown to hundreds of services running in production,
-- I have built private blockchain system that can scale horizontally (improved btc&eth architecture),
+- I have built semi-private blockchain system that can scale horizontally (improved btc&eth architecture),
 - I have built modern instant messaging system (like telegram),
 - I have built baseline infrastructure library for microservices, founded coding standards,
 - I have led migration from AWS to the Google Cloud Platform,